sokonalysis/sokonalysis/README.md

 ###### The Cipher Toolkit Build For All Skill Levels

 ## About
-sokonalysis from the word Cryptanalysis is a Cryptographic tool developed by Soko James and it seeks to decrypt encrypted messages or break cryptographic systems with or without the secret key.
+sokonalysis from the word cryptanalysis is a cryptographic tool developed by Soko James and it seeks to decrypt encrypted messages or break cryptographic systems with or without the secret key.
+Meant for University Students, Capture The Flag (CTF) competitions and Organizations to apply cryptography as a field.

 ## Table of Content
 - [Requirements](#Requirements)